 We are always looking for volunteer resources trained in different healing modalities to support our guests and further our holistic approach.
 Prospective guests should contact us if interested in learning exactly what practices we will focus on for a specific retreat.
 Participants can also use our mats anytime they wish for their personal practice sessions.

 Reforestation and NGO Support

 Guests are encouraged to assist us in our reforestation and community development efforts.
-All retreat participants are provided baby fruiting trees, chacruna and ayahuasca vines to plant during their stay with us.
+All retreat participants are provided baby fruiting trees, chacruna or ayahuasca vines to plant during their stay with us.

 Guests can also learn more about our non-profit projects in the reserve and surrounding communities.
-Its not uncommon for participants to extend their stays as volunteer resources to support our development and conservation efforts.
+Guests may also apply to extend their stays as volunteer resources to support our development and conservation efforts.